 Homeschool families, is Georgia on your mind?
 If you live in the Peach state (or plan to visit soon), it should be because there are so many things to do with children in Georgia from the Blue Ridge mountains to the coastal plain.
 In addition to being a natural playground, the state is packed with historical sites, museums, animal encounters, and cultural experiences that are bound to enhance your homeschool experience.
 Please make sure to contact each site before you plan your visit, as COVID-19 may have impacted their hours of operations.

 I’m sure you’ve already realized that field trips are one of the key perks of home education.
 Being able to take your learning on the road prevents your homeschooling experience from getting stale or tiresome.
 Also, you can find ways to supplement almost any subject you are studying with hands-on adventures that will ensure that your child(ren) retain the information even longer.

 Browse the list below to find educational field trips in Georgia that are perfect for homeschool families.
 Print this map of Georgia and have your child markup the places you’ll be visiting, or document what he/she learned on the trip.
-To help support you even further, we’ve included a free download of Time4Learning lesson plans that might be the perfect supplement for each trip!
+To help support you even further, we’ve included a free download of Time4Learning lesson tie-ins that might be the perfect supplement for each trip!

 Home education is not the same in every state.
 Make sure you’re getting the information you need to start homeschooling in Georgia.